sebspain/sebspain.github.io/_posts/2013-12-22-useful-commands-1.md

 *Added 2014-01-04*

 ###Batch conversion of SVG files
-These convert all SVG files in a directory to EPS or PNG for use with $$LaTeX$$ etc. This method requires [Inkscape](http://www.inkscape.org).
+These convert all SVG files in a directory to EPS or PNG for use with $LaTeX$ etc. This method requires [Inkscape](http://www.inkscape.org).

 **EPS Conversion**